A Shelter Full of Hope and Promise

 - A family with a lot of love to give me for the rest of my life

-- Understanding that a lot of things are new to me, I may need time to adjust to my new surroundings
+- Understanding that a lot of things are new to me, I may need time to adjust to my new surroundings.

 -Having a safe & secured yard would be a bonus for morning zoomies!
-If not, being okay with using a long line to allow freedom but keep me safe
+If not, being okay with using a long line to allow freedom but keep me safe.

 -Will love me forever no matter what, quirks and all!
+Remember I am not a young puppa anymore but I have the biggest heart and will be your best friend.

 My Story: